Child Death

 Joint Royal Colleges Ambulance Liaison …

-Concerns summary Inadequate JRCALC guidance on footling breech presentation led to an inappropriate home delivery attempt and delayed hospital transfer.
+Concerns summary (AI summary) Inadequate JRCALC guidance on footling breech presentation led to an inappropriate home delivery attempt and delayed hospital transfer.
 There is also a critical shortage of consultant midwives providing obstetric support across ambulance services.

 Bonnie Webster